mrcgrtz/styleguide/README.md

 <a name="encoding"></a>
 ### Encoding

-Always define the character encoding using the minimal charset `META` element.
+You MUST define the character encoding using the minimal charset `META` element.
 The encoding SHOULD be defined as early as possible.

 ```html